-This is not as bad is it sounds.
-When planning a new kitchen, most homeowners are looking to gain as much counter space as possible, even though there are areas in the kitchen that will likely see little use and mostly collect clutter (ex: near doorways, walkways or in corners).
-In these places a countertop microwave may actually be a reasonable option.
-In this case I would again recommend something small, and ideally having an interesting design.
+This is not as bad as it sounds.
+When planning a new kitchen, most homeowners are looking to gain as much counter space as possible, even though there are areas in the kitchen that will likely see little use and mostly collect clutter (ex: near doorways, walkways or in corners)

-Since there are so many variables just even in countertop microwaves, contact us to help you sort through all the options to make your space the best it can be.
+Since there are so many variables even in countertop microwaves, contact the Bluestem team to help you sort through all the options to make your space the best it can be.

-To get more microwave placement ideas and see photos for ideas and inspiration, visit Bluestem’s portfolio.
+To get more microwave placement ideas and see photos for inspiration, visit Bluestem’s portfolio.